 Sails, Rigs and Sailing.

-Nautical teminology is confusing for not-so-salty boatbuilders and sailers.
+Nautical terminology is confusing for not-so-salty boatbuilders and sailors.
 Here is the result of my research on sail terminology

 If you plan to do any reading on sails and sailing you will need to know these sail terms or at least where to find the meanings.
 HERE!

 If you want me to add another word, just send me an email and I'll add it.
 I'm hoping here to include the most important terms used to describe sails and sailing and to make it easier for folks who are trying to read and are getting bogged down with the terminology.

 The drawings are mine, I'm not a terrific illustrator.
 Add a new word.